taivo/solid-startup/README.md

 # SolidStart

-Everything you need to build a Solid project, powered by [`solid-start`](https://start.solidjs.com);
+Everything you need to build a Solid project, powered by [`solid-start`](https://start.solidjs.com)

 ## What is included in this starter template:

-- vitest
+- vitest + vite-plugin-doctest
 - biomejs
 - tailwindcss v4
-- cloudflare + wrangler (bindings not completely setup)
+- cloudflare + wrangler
 - solid-ui https://www.solid-ui.com/docs/introduction
-- drizzle ORM with sqlite (or cloudflare d1 but not completely setup)
+- drizzle ORM with D1 + drizzle-kit + seeding (for both local and remote)
 - better-auth (with magic link that mocks email sending via server console.log)
+- `components/icons.tsx` is meant to store icons used within the project so that project code does not have to reference icon libraries directly.
+This makes it easier to swap icon libraries.

+Basic navbar and sidebar layouts are also provided.
+User avatar, login, logout menus are setup.

 ## How to get started